Bobby De Cordova-Reid: Cardiff City

 On 28 June 2018, De Cordova-Reid signed for Premier League newcomers, Cardiff City, on a four-year deal for a reported fee of £10 million.
 He described the 2017–18 season as "crazy".
 He made his debut for the club on the opening day of the 2018–19 season during a 2–0 defeat to AFC Bournemouth.
 De Cordova-Reid scored his first goal in a Cardiff shirt in a 4–2 win over Fulham on 20 October.
-On 2 February 2019, on his 26th birthday and also the first home game since the disappearance of new signing Emiliano Sala, Decordova-Reid scored both goals of a win over AFC Bournemouth.
+On 2 February 2019, on his 26th birthday and also the first home game since the disappearance of new signing Emiliano Sala, De Cordova-Reid scored both goals of a win over AFC Bournemouth.

 Fulham

 In August 2019, De Cordova-Reid moved to Fulham on loan.
-Decordova-Reid made his debut in a 2–0 win against Blackburn Rovers in the EFL Championship on 10 August 2019.
+De Cordova-Reid made his debut in a 2–0 win against Blackburn Rovers in the EFL Championship on 10 August 2019.
 He scored his first goal for the club in a 3–0 win against Derby County on 26 November 2019.
 The deal became permanent on 24 January 2020, with De Cordova-Reid signing a three-and-a-half-year contract.

 De Cordova-Reid finished the 2020–21 season as Fulham's top scorer but the club were relegated from the Premier League after a single season in the top-flight.

 On 14 August 2021, he provided three assists in a 5–1 away win over Huddersfield Town.
 De Cordova-Reid and Fulham entered into discussions for a new contract at the end of the 2023–24 season.